top of page

 Murphy Flowage Recreation Area

+This one does have bathrooms at the landing.
 My favorite place to take novice paddlers is Murphy Flowage.
 It stretches along a narrow valley for about a mile and a half east to west so it is a great place to go even when the north or south wind is howling.
 The only dwelling and the only campground on the entire waterway are on the extreme west end, so most of the flowage is devoid of people.
 Because it's only three miles round trip starting and returning to the campground's dock, it's not too far for beginning paddlers.
 I love taking kids there and saying, "Over there at that dam is where the water leaves this like.
 Let's see if you can find where it comes in at the other end."
 And when they find that creek, it's fun to see how far we can go up.
+There are bathrooms at the boat landing at the west end, which is great for the young ones and us old people too.

 Big Chetac Lake